The Tall Men (film): Plot

 When they arrive in Mineral City, Montana, Stark is paid $170,000 for the herd.
 Ben goes to Stark's office, in the rear of the saloon, to receive his portion and the bonus for the drovers.
-Stark gets a dig in at Ben, telling him that he is in a hurry to get to the hotel where he and Nella will be celebrating.
-Then he announces that there is another reason, beyond the money, that he has been waiting for "this day", and that is to exact revenge on a man who shoved a gun in his belly.
+Stark gets a dig in at Ben, telling him that he is in a hurry to get to the hotel where Nella and he will be celebrating.
+Then, he announces that he has another reason, beyond the money, that he has been waiting for "this day", and that is to exact revenge on a man who shoved a gun in his belly.
 Stark calls in members of the "vigilante committee", who are set to hang Ben; Ben, however, having deduced that something like this might happen, has had his men hold everyone in the saloon at gunpoint and be ready to act against Stark.
 Stark changes his mind.
-Ben magnanimously only takes $16,000 for his men, $10,000 for himself and $100 which he gives to the saloon-keeper toward a bottle of champagne for Stark's and Nella's wedding.
+Ben magnanimously only takes $16,000 for his men, $10,000 for himself, and $100 which he gives to the saloonkeeper toward a bottle of champagne for Stark and Nella's wedding.
 Stark remarks to his henchmen that he is not certain he would have let them hang Ben.
-He is the only man he has ever respected - "He's what every boy thinks he's going to be when he grows up, and wishes he had been when he's an old man."
+He is the only man he has ever respected – "He's what every boy thinks he's going to be when he grows up, and wishes he had been when he's an old man."

-Ben returns to his camp and, as he unwraps his sleeping bag, Nella begins singing her song from inside his wagon.
-This time, her words reflect her love for him - "The only one for me".
+Ben returns to his camp, and as he unwraps his sleeping bag, Nella begins singing her song from inside his wagon.
+This time, her words reflect her love for him – "The only one for me".